lstebner/mainichi/README.md

     node quiz.js --num_words=10
     ```

+    ### mode

+    Quiz mode is a feature which alters the type of quiz you want to take.
+The default mode is called "qa" which stands for "Question and Answer".
+In this form, the quiz is formatted to prompt with a "question" and expects the user to input the "answer".
+This is the mode the "invert" option most applies to in the sense that it flips which value is used for the prompts.

+    The second mode that exists is called "echo".
+In this mode, the user is meant to echo the words that are shown as the prompt.
+Some of the dictionaries intended for this mode are actually intended to be typing warmups so they just contain words or even sentences.
+You could also use the 'qa' dictionaries and even the 'invert' flag to practice words from there.

+    More modes coming soon!

+    ```
+    node quiz.js --mode=echo --dictionary=english-homophones
+    ```

     ### debug

     Debug mode is mainly for myself, bug I will document it since it exists.
 It's a flag just like shuffle that outputs some extra information.